[updated January 2019 with help from Pattie]

 To the north of Santa Fe on US 64 is one of my favorite restaurants: ♥ Gabriel’s.
 If you are in the area, you really should have lunch or dinner there.

 We also liked the restaurants at the Inn at Loretto (the Luminaria) and La Fonda (La Plazuela).
-I would suggest dinner at the first, and lunch at the second.
+I would suggest dinner at the first and lunch at the second.
 The restaurant at Inn of the Anasazi is also quite good.

 Having lunch or breakfast at the Plaza Café diner is recommended.
 It may not look like much from outside, but the food I’ve had there is good, as is the pinyon coffee.

-We have a certain affinity for the Blue Corn Café — it is not overly special, but it I’ve been stopping there for years because of its convenient location.
+We have a certain affinity for the Blue Corn Café — it is not overly special, but I’ve been stopping there for years because of its convenient location.
 Get the chile “Christmas” — both red and green.

 There are all sorts of food guides to the area, and lots of people will share recommendations.
 Your best bet is to wander around and identify some candidates.
-Before you ask for recommendations, get some idea if you want cozy romantic dinner, or a family-style meal to help narrow the list.
+Before you ask for recommendations, get some idea if you want a cozy, romantic dinner, or a family-style meal to help narrow the list.

 North of Santa Fe about 20 miles is the ♥ Rancho de Chimayo.
 It is a restaurant in an old hacienda, nestled in a small valley near a creek.
 The food is good but not outstanding, but combined with the setting makes it well worth adding to your list if you are in the area for a few days.